Dora Drake

-Dora Drake (born 1992/1993) is an American politician and community advocate.
-A Democrat, she represents the 11th assembly district in the Wisconsin State Assembly.
-The 11th district comprises northern neighborhoods within the city of Milwaukee.
-She was elected to her first term in November 2020.
+Dora Elizabeth Drake (born March 1993) is an American community advocate and Democratic politician from Milwaukee, Wisconsin.
+She is a member of the Wisconsin Senate, representing Wisconsin's 4th Senate district since 2025.
+She previously served two terms in the Wisconsin State Assembly (2021–2025).

 Early life and education

 Dora Drake was born and raised in the Graceland neighborhood of Milwaukee, Wisconsin.
+She attended Eastbrook Academy in neighboring Glendale, Wisconsin, where she graduated in 2011.
 She was accepted into Marquette University's Educational Opportunities Program and graduated with her bachelor's degree in Social Welfare and Justice in 2015.
 Shortly after graduating, she was employed by JusticePoint, a nonprofit organization promoting reforms to the criminal justice system and supporting people through their interactions with the justice system.

 Political career

 Through her involvement in her community, she became involved in local politics and was employed as campaign manager for the 2019 school board campaign of Shyla Deacon.
 Deacon ultimately fell 27 votes short of her opponent in the spring election.

 Following the campaign, Drake was employed at the Center for Self Sufficiency, which assists formerly incarcerated people with family support and reentry services.
 But a year after the end of the Deacon campaign, Drake announced her own candidacy for Wisconsin State Assembly in the 11th district with the support of Emerge Wisconsin, an organization which recruits, trains, and supports Democratic women running for office in Wisconsin.
 The 11th district had been represented by Democrat Jason Fields, who had run for Milwaukee city comptroller in the spring election.
 He announced after losing that election that he would not run for re-election in the Assembly.
 Three other candidates ultimately also ran in the Democratic primary for this seat, with Drake prevailing with 47% of the vote.
 Drake prevailed by a wide margin in the general election over Republican candidate Orlando Owens.
-She is one of 16 new assemblymembers elected in the 2020 election.
+She was one of 16 new assemblymembers elected in the 2020 election.

+In February 2024, Drake announced she would run for Wisconsin Senate in the 4th Senate district, following the resignation of five-term incumbent Lena Taylor.
+A special election was not called until May, scheduled for July.
+Drake faced only one opponent for the Senate seat, fellow Democratic state representative LaKeshia Myers.
+Drake prevailed in the special primary, held July 2, 2024, and was unopposed in the July 30 special election.
+Drake subsequently won the August 13 Democratic primary for a new four-year term that began in January 2025.

+Although entitled to begin her term as senator any time after winning the July 2024 special election, Drake delayed taking office until December 19, 2024, so that she would not have to resign her seat in the Assembly.
+The tactical timing of Drake's Assembly departure allowed Democrats to prevent Republicans from achieving a brief veto-proof super-majority in the Legislature.

 Personal life and family

-Dora Drake is the oldest of eight children.
+Dora Drake is the eldest of eight children.
 She is a worship singer at Milwaukee's New Horizons Integrated Ministries.